 Meanwhile, security has been beefed up at Habib’s official residence at Wits following “safety concerns”.

 Habib confirmed that measures had been taken to protect his house after recent threats.
+“It’s a very unfortunate thing.
+I don’t know of many places in the world where university vice-chancellors are threatened.”

 He was reluctant to confirm or deny whether he had moved out because of security concerns.